 - Preparing to bridge – We are always leading children to bridge to the next level of growth.
 For homeschoolers, it can be the next study unit, the next field trip, or even the next grade level.
 Tell your children what they will be able to do before that next level.
 Spend time planning how to lead them step-by-step to get there and feel great about the progress, not the perfection.

-Which of these reorganization tips will you be using in 2015?
+Which of these reorganization tips will you be using?
 Leave a comment below to share your favorite, or tell us one of your best organizational tips!

 Amy Michaels is a certified teacher with 11 years of elementary classroom experience who is actively homeschooling her own children.
 Her mission is share the best teaching methods and resources with all homeschoolers.
 Amy supports parents through her podcasts, webinars, and online training for homeschoolers on her website http://www.thrivehomeschooling.com.